keerthanachand/Image-registration-in-AM/README.md

 # Image-registration-in-AM
 This repository contains a collection of scripts, models, and utilities for performing image registration on 3D datasets on Additive Manufacturing (AM) using the VoxelMorph model.
 The project aims to accurately align XCT and CAD data to evaluate deformations and improve quality control.

-# Image Registration for Additive Manufacturing using VoxelMorph

-This repository contains a collection of scripts, models, and utilities for performing image registration on 3D datasets, particularly focused on Additive Manufacturing (AM) using the VoxelMorph model.
-The project aims to accurately align XCT and CAD data to evaluate deformations and improve quality control.

 ## Features
 - **VoxelMorph Model** for unsupervised 3D image registration.
 - **Support for Additive Manufacturing**: Handles complex deformations in AM datasets.